hongxu-yn/Southeast-Asia-XCO2-STK/docs/reproducibility.md

 Because different computing environments may use different directory structures, some path variables may need to be modified manually.

-The final reconstructed dataset and derived outputs are stored in the `output/` directory.
+The final reconstructed dataset, validation outputs, and trend analysis results are stored in the `output/` directory.